Welcome. We like to photograph and write about sand.

 Everyone knows sand.
 Sand is that stuff that gets between our toes on the beach and feels grainy.
 It can be red, white, green, pink, black or some combination of colors.
 When looked at closely, sand can be a beautiful mixture of broken bits of rocks and minerals, pieces of shells and skeletons of aquatic life, entire miniature organisms, and detritus of human activity.

 While some might argue that “sand” is composed solely of minerals, most arenophiles (sand collectors) accept sand with biogenic bits, even 100%, as “sand.”
 And, strictly speaking, sand is a sediment size.
 Grains between 1/16 mm to 2 mm are sand.
 “Sand” is really a size!
+However sand is also what you find at the beach and often is larger than the 2mm of the scientist.

 Some people collect sand for fun.
 Some collect sand for scientific reasons.
 Forensic geologists collect sands and sediments from crime scenes for use in their investigations.
 From location to location, sands can be beautiful and very different.